 As we move closer to a new digital-first era, the future represents a period of tremendous opportunity for up-and-coming entrepreneurs.
 With emerging technologies revolutionizing industries and driving demands for next-generation services, the tech world is an attractive proposition for young, innovative talent to pursue their ideas and bring fresh concepts to life.
-The following is an insightful outlook from CME CEO and co-founder Wissam Youssef.

 Of course, embarking on any professional journey is by no means a simple feat and this is true for entrepreneurs seeking to break through and make a significant impact.
 For all the enthusiasm and creativity they can channel, we’re all too aware that obstacles to overcome inevitably present themselves.
 Acting on instinct alone, without experiences to fall back on when making decisions, is not always enough and advice from others will be priceless.